Watchers Council – Lobby Waiting Area – Later that Morning

 – Andrew adding a lime and handing off the drink to a happy customer.

-Former Watchers Council – Dining Hall – Later (Flashback)
+Former Watchers Council – Dining Hall – Night

-The clock read midnight as Andrew pushed open the door to the dining hall and stepped inside.
+The clock read midnight when Andrew pushed open the door to the dining hall and stepped inside.
 He removed his jacket and tossed it on an empty chair.
-From just behind him a few whispers followed by a loud "shhh" could be heard.
-Flipping on the lights, he revealed the room's late-night occupants.
+From just behind him, a few whispers, followed by a loud “shhh,” could be heard.
+Flipping on the lights, he revealed the room’s late-night occupants.

 Andrew’s brow furrowed.
 “I should have known.”